PACELab/memcached_calcification/README.md

 - Congrats! you have now memcached running with your own algorithm for automove.

 ## Some Additional Features
-We Also have added some code for more detailed stats about different slabs in memcached, to support some advacned automove algorithms.
+To suppport some advanced auto-move algorithms, we have added some code for more detailed stats about different slabs in memcached.
 If you are interested in that, feel free to raise a github issue.